xopto/pyxopto/docs/html/_sources/source/mcml/examples/sampling_volume.rst.txt

 Trace
 -----

 For sampling volume simulations, the photon packet traces are required.
 The trace object is defined similarly to the example :ref:`example-photon-packet-tracing`.
 The only difference is in the geometrical properties, where the photon packet traces are selected only if the photon packet is detected in the multimode optical fiber detector.
 As such, the final :math:`z` coordinate should be within a small interval from the upper boundary :math:`z=0`.
-The final direction of the detected photon packet should be within the acceptance cone corresponding to the numerical apperture 0.22.
+The final direction of the detected photon packet should be within the acceptance cone corresponding to the numerical aperture 0.22.
 Note that the detected photon packets are already propagated over the boundary and the surrounding medium is therefore fused silica or medium with refractive index approx. 1.45.
 Finally, the photon packets are detected only within a circle of radius 100 |nbsp| μm, which is displaced by the same amount as the multimode optical fiber detector.

 .. code-block:: python